JeeWeetje/iot-workshop/Commands.md

     ```

 5. In the **Sketch** menu, click **Upload**. *Note: The sketch is uploaded and again telemetry will arrive at the TTN Portal, the TTN Azure bridge and the IoTHub*
-6. **Push** the button attach to the port and `hold` it until the LED is unlit.
-The machine is now in an 'error' state
+6. **Push** the button attached to the node and `hold` it until the LED is unlit.
+The 'machine' is now in an 'error' state
 7. **Check out** the bridge.
 The node is not updating the cycles anymore and error 99 is passed

     ![alt tag](img/commands/TTN-Errors-arrive.png)